 IND E 101 Introduction to Industrial Engineering (1) I&S

 Examines the basic concepts and methods of industrial engineering through team-based hands-on activities.
 Explores the profession of industrial engineering.
 Discusses resources available to industrial engineering students at the University of Washington.
 Offered: A.

 Instructor Course Description: Joseph A. Heim

 Basics of industrial cost analysis and accounting.
 Application of interest computations to engineering decision making.
 Analysis of engineering alternatives based on use of interest computations, valuations, depreciation, and cost estimates.
-Offered: WS.
+Offered: ASpS.

 Application of probability theory and statistics to engineering problems, distribution theory and discussion of particular distributions of interest in engineering, statistical estimation and data analysis.
 Illustrative statistical applications may include quality control, linear regression, and analysis of engineering data sets.
 Prerequisite: either MATH 136, MATH 307, or AMATH 351.
 Offered: AWSpS.

 Instructor Course Description: Kailash C. Kapur Peter W Johnson